Choosing a Tow Vehicle

 Tow vehicles where maximum towing capacity plus GVM exceeds GCM are highlighted in grey in the table below.
 For these vehicles either maximum towing capacity and/or GVM must be reduced by the excess amount in order to meet GCM.

-Tow Vehicle Capacity Table
+Choosing a Tow Vehicle - Tow Capacity Table

 Below are the key towing capacities of some popular Australian tow vehicles.
 The maximum towing capacity show is braked trailer capacity only - if your trailer does not have brakes, please refer to the tow vehicle manufacturer to ascertain each vehicle's unbraked towing capacity.
 Refer above for definitions of GVM and GCM.